Leigh Amateur Boxing Club

 Join Our Club

-Anyone of any age, any ability or any fitness level can come along and join in the Boxing Fitness Classes or do their own thing.
+Anyone of any age, any ability or any fitness level can come along and join in the Little Rockys, Junior Academy, Senior, Female Only Boxing or Female Only Fitness classes.
 You don't have to box as there is non contact training, light contact training or if, in the view of the coaches, you progress far enough, you could join the successful Leigh Amateur Boxing Squad.

-The club is affilliated to the Amateur Boxing Association of England and to the National Association of Clubs for Young People.
+The club is affilliated to England Boxing and to the National Association of Clubs for Young People.

 The club also offers private one to one, private small classes or personal pad sessions with a coach.

-Come along to Leigh Boxing & Fitness Center, improve your fitness, learn self defence and feel your self confidence rise !
+Come along to Leigh Boxing & Fitness Gym improve your fitness, learn self defence and feel your self confidence rise !

 Amateur Boxing